-The Officer recommendations are that the objections be overruled, to enable the PUFFIN Crossing, traffic calming measures and associated Traffic Regulation Orders to be implemented as advertised alongside the 20mph speed limits, allowing the predicted benefits to be realised.
+The proposed scheme aims to help to improve the safety and health of all road users by encouraging walking, and in particular school pupils.
+The Officer recommendations the objections are overruled based on the provided responses, to enable the PUFFIN Crossing, traffic calming measures and associated Traffic Regulation Orders to be implemented as advertised alongside the 20mph speed limits, allowing the expected benefits to be realised.